MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 - Egress filtering is lower-priority than preventing accidental Internet-exposure.
 So tightly coupling the two and needing to setup a proxy first may not make strategic sense.
 - If something goes wrong on the host, the lost traffic will not appear in VPC flow logs [^98] or traffic mirroring logs.[^985] The DNS lookups will show up in Route53 query logs, but that's it.

 With that said, AWS does not have a primitive to perform Egress filtering,[^99] so you will eventually have to implement Egress filtering via a proxy.
-Therefore, in production accounts, you can go with this option.
-For sandbox accounts, use a different centralized egress pattern e.g. VPC sharing (which will not disrupt an org migration due to their ephemeral nature).
+Therefore, in e.g. production accounts, you can go with this option.

 Using PrivateLink, in this way, would look like this: